-Update: On July 29, 2020, the Court entered a final judgment order approving the Settlement.
-As provided in the Settlement, AutoZone will be reinstating/issuing Rewards on or before August 29, 2020.
+Update: Rewards have been restored as of August 26, 2020.
 To see what Rewards you will be receiving, click on the “See If You Are A Class Member” tab above and enter either your AutoZone Rewards account number or the telephone number you used to open your account.

 A settlement has been proposed in the case titled Hughes et al. v.
 AutoZone Parts, Inc. et al., Case No. BC 631080 (the “Lawsuit”), a class action that is presently pending before Judge Maren E. Nelson of the Superior Court of California, County of Los Angeles (the “Court”).